hrsha03/health-query-ai-assistant/README.md

 A privacy-friendly, AI-powered virtual healthcare assistant that helps users understand their symptoms and guides them on whether to seek medical attention.
 ## 🚀 Live Deployment

-You can access the deployed application here: [**Health Assist Bot**](https://hrsha03-health-query-ai-assistant-streamlit-app-islgec.streamlit.app/)
+You can access the deployed application here: [**HealthQuery Chat**](https://hrsha03-health-query-ai-assistant-streamlit-app-islgec.streamlit.app/)

 This assistant works using:
 - Amazon Titan Embeddings (for vector search)